~This DIY Disney Easter Baskets shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions and ideas are mine alone.

 As you can see, making a DIY Disney Easter Basket is simple.
 You can do more or less than I did; that’s the beauty of doing it yourself.
 My little project only took me about an hour from start to finish (unless you count how long it took me to shop 😉 ).

 DIY Marvel Easter Basket:

 I love making things that sparkle, but I decided to make a Marvel Easter basket for a friend of mine.
-His son loves all things superhero, so I knew that this basket would be a big hit with him.
+His son loves all things superheroes, so I knew that this basket would be a big hit with him.

-Other than the T-shirt and masks, everything I purchased came from the Disney Easter aisle in Walmart.
+Besides the T-shirt and masks, everything I purchased came from the Disney Easter aisle in Walmart.

 I hot glued two masks to the back of the basket and used the string on the Hulk mask to place it on the front of the basket.
 This basket was SO easy to make.
 I think it took less than 5 minutes to pull this together.